carina-studio/ULogViewer/ULogViewer/ChangeList.md

 ## Improvement
 + Allow editing pattern (Regular Expression) directly in text area.
 You can still edit pattern detailedly by clicking the button at right hand side of text area.
++ Automatically use log level mapping of log reading if specific log level is undefined in log level mapping of log writing.
 + Allow editing built-in log profile and new log profile will be created automatically.
 + Select proper scale factor of screen on **Linux** automatically.
 + Show **Level** log property in special way.